-The Sylvia Hotel opened Vancouver’s first cocktail bar in 1954, and it was the tallest building in West Vancouver until 1958.
+The hotel was home to Vancouver’s first cocktail bar, which opened in 1954.
+It also held the title of being the tallest building in West Vancouver, until 1958.
 In addition, It’s considered a heritage building in the city, and has even inspired popular children’s books and folk songs.

 Location: 1154 Gilford St, Vancouver